aradhanaprajapati103-gif/firstproject-demo/README.md

 # firstproject-demo
 this is my first git repository.
 <br>
-AUTHOR :- This is me Aradhana Prajapati
+AUTHOR :- This is me Aradhana Prajapati I'm student of BSC(IT)